scala/docs.scala-lang/_overviews/toolkit/sttp-json-body.md

 {% endtab %}
 {% endtabs %}

-## Sending an HTTP request with a JSON body of your data type
+## Sending an object as JSON
-Once you have a `given ReadWriter`, it is possible to write an instance of your data type as JSON into the body of your HTTP request.
+Once you have a `given ReadWriter`, it is possible to write an instance of your data type as JSON into the body of your request.

 To do so you can call the `body` method and pass it an instance of `UserInfo`.